kpxyy/LFG-Realm-Scrapper/README.md

 6. The script will output a list of realm codes every 60 seconds.

 ## Webhook
-If you want to setup a webhook, which isn't required, you have to make a .env file including a discord webhook URL.
-A example is provided below.
+If you want to setup a webhook, which is not required.
+You'll have to make a .env file including a discord webhook URL.

 `
 WEBHOOK_URL=WEBHOOK URL HERE
 `